 If possible, use the same JRE major version at both index and search time.
 When upgrading to a different JRE major version, consider re-indexing.

-Different JRE major versions may implement different versions of Unicode, which will change the way some parts of Lucene treat your text.
+Different Java versions may implement different versions of Unicode, which will change the way some parts of Lucene treat your text.

 LetterTokenizer will split around the character U+02C6, but with Java 5 it will not.
 This is because Java 1.4 implements Unicode 3, but Java 5 implements Unicode 4.

-In general, whether or not you need to re-index largely depends upon the data that you are searching, and what was changed in any given Unicode version.
-For example, if you are completely sure that your content is limited to the "Basic Latin" range of Unicode, you can safely ignore this.
+In general, whether you need to re-index largely depends upon the data that you are searching, and what was changed in any given Unicode version.
+For example, if you are completely sure your content is limited to the "Basic Latin" range of Unicode, you can safely ignore this.